Amir Sends Congratulations To President Of Armenia

 (MENAFN- The Peninsula) QNA

-Doha: The Amir HH Sheikh Tamim bin Hamad Al-Thani sent Tuesday a cable of congratulations to President of the Republic of Armenia HE Armen Sarkissian on the anniversary of his country's Independence Day.
+Doha, Qatar: The Amir HH Sheikh Tamim bin Hamad Al-Thani sent Thursday a cable of congratulations to President of the Republic of Armenia HE Vahagn Khachaturyan on the anniversary of his country's Independence Day.

 Legal Disclaimer: